Cloud Migration Solutions

 - Simplified Infrastructure- Cloud services reduce the complexities of infrastructure setup and the related network.
 It boils down to filling out specifications & requirements and launching the necessary services.
 This helps in saving precious business hours that can be devoted to other business-growth opportunities.

 - Improvised Security- Earlier security was considered as the main disadvantage of cloud computing.
-Reliable cloud providers take the responsibility of ensuring security during the cloud experience such as keeping hackers out of your data and apps.
+Reliable cloud consulting service providers take the responsibility of ensuring security during the cloud experience such as keeping hackers out of your data and apps.
 They take security a step ahead by deploying automatic security updates to keep them safe from vulnerabilities.
 However, it requires some security efforts on behalf of business owners to ensure data safety.

 - Investment-Winning Services- Cloud providers provision auto-scaling, which allows owners to increase or decrease the usage or requirement of the cloud services as per the necessity.
 In that way, you can save on investments and allocate costs based on the requirement.
 This also helps in preventing downtimes.

-- Enhanced Key Metrics Logging- Backup and Logging Services are important as they keep you posted about what went wrong and at which application or system in case of an outage.
+- Enhanced Key Metrics Logging- Backup and Logging Services are vital as they keep you posted about what went wrong and at which application or system in case of an outage.
 A backup can get you back into the flow of things that were disrupted due to an outage.

 Guidelines for an effective cloud migration strategy:

-- Infra Audit: Assess the capabilities of your existing infrastructure in line the industry’s best practices in terms of security, scalability, automation, disaster recovery, automation, recovering ability, etc.
+- Infra Audit: Assess the capabilities of your existing infrastructure in line with the industry’s best practices in terms of security, scalability, automation, disaster recovery, automation, recovering ability, etc.

 - Architecture Design: Gather existing resources and manage requirements to create a supporting cloud architecture.